CWI Summer Institutes 2014 NEW 6 month payment OPTION

 team rates available l faculty l workshops l accommodations l registration and costs l register online

 “This was the best Institute or conference that I have ever attended!
 I am newly inspired!
 I will start the school year with many ideas that I am excited to share and try.
-I also feel I can be clearer in promoting service-learning in my school. ” Terry Yamamoto-Edwards, Science Teacher
+I also feel I can be clearer in promoting service-learning in my school. ” Terry Yamamoto-Edwards

 Small study groups will provide participants with an important opportunity to share their key challenges and enjoy feedback, suggestions and support from fellow participants.
 Alumni have noted this aspect as one of the most exciting and rewarding aspects of the Institute.

 Early registration rates are available for individuals and teams.
-Tuition includes all books and training materials, and lunches. [see Early Registration Rate] Special Early Registration Rates End Soon!register online
+Tuition includes all books and training materials, and lunches. [see current tuition rates] The tuition fee does NOT include lodging.
+Discounted lodging is available, please ask for CWI discount.
+Graduate credit is optional for addtional cost. register online • printable registration form

 Professional certificates for 45 hours will be issued upon successful completion of Institute work.
-An optional 3 graduate credits are available for $552. more
+Three optional graduate credits are also available for an additional fee.

-CWI will also work with you on a local professional development sessions, or a site based version of our national Institutes.
-Local institutes must be scheduled at least three months in advance and can be customized to suit individual site needs. email CWI
+CWI will also work with your school or organization to create local professional development sessions, or a site based version of our Summer Institutes.
+Local faculty training and planning events are customized to fit each individual site's needs.
+More information is available on CWI professional development opportunities is available here. email CWI